noplacenoaddress/OpenBSD/README.md

 Next take the pen drive to the CA server physic station and run the setup_ca script with the correct option `setup_ca upuser`.
 Return it to the workstation and type `1`.

+Another simple maintenance process is add another host to one table of `pf`.
+For example:

 #### New OSPFD concept.

 ![](https://gihyo.jp/assets/images/ICON/2015/1384_bsd-yomoyama.jpg)